Sign Up

 Absorption

-Neonates have a gastric pH at the birth of 6 – 8.
-Drugs that are weak acids will be poorly absorbed.
-Drugs that are weak bases will be absorbed to a much greater extent.
-Absorption and time for peak serum concentration are influenced by the contact time of the drug with the absorptive surface.
-Neonates and especially premature infants, have delayed gastric emptying.
-Neonates have a relative state of pancreatic insufficiency.
-Pancreatic enzymes are required for the intraluminal hydrolysis of some drugs—biliary function and bile acid pool increase over the first month of life.
-The state of bile acid depletion affects drugs administered with food.
+Neonates also have a relative state of pancreatic insufficiency.
+Pancreatic enzymes are required for the intraluminal hydrolysis of some drugs.
+Biliary function and the bile acid pool, however, increase over the first month of life.
+The state of bile acid depletion affects drugs that are administered with food.
 Bile acids are required to absorb fat-soluble vitamins, and those patients with poor biliary function have difficulty absorbing these nutrients.

 Rectal absorption may be a valuable route of administration for some drugs when other routes are not available.
 Rectal absorption depends on blood flow, retention of the drug in the rectum, and chemical properties of the drug.